-Since 2012, we have grown our portfolio through the acquisition of raw land for the development of new industrial real estate properties.
-Historically, we have financed our acquisitions and real estate purchases with cash proceeds from secured loans and credit facilities that have been typically secured by a mortgage or similar interest on the relevant property.
-If we were to acquire stabilized portfolios in the future, we may continue to use this acquisition strategy and enter into similar secured loans.
+We have historically financed our acquisitions and real estate purchases with cash proceeds from secured loans and credit facilities that are typically secured by a mortgage or similar interest on the relevant property, and we intend to maintain this acquisition strategy.
 In addition, we have incurred unsecured debt to finance our development efforts.
-As of March 31, 2023, our total outstanding debt was US\$939.4 million, of which US\$289.4 million were secured loans.
+As of December 31, 2022, our total outstanding debt was US\$ million.
 For more information on our existing indebtedness, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness."

-We may from time to time incur additional indebtedness to finance strategic acquisitions, investments or joint ventures, or for other purposes.
+However, we may from time to time incur additional indebtedness to finance strategic acquisitions, investments or joint ventures, or for other purposes.
 Pursuant to Mexican law and our bylaws, the amount of indebtedness that the board of directors may authorize is capped at 20.0% of the value of our assets based on our balance sheet as of the end of the immediately preceding quarter; provided that any indebtedness in excess of this percentage, is required to be authorized by our shareholders.
-As of the date of this prospectus, our shareholders have increased the capped amount of indebtedness that we may incur to US\$1.75 billion.
+As of the date of this prospectus, our shareholders have increased the capped amount of indebtedness that we may incur to US\$1.3 billion, or 42.3% of the value of our assets.
 If we incur additional indebtedness or renegotiate the terms of our existing loans and credit facilities, our financial obligations may increase significantly and our ability to service our debt may be adversely affected.

 In addition, we may be subject to risks related to our financing in the form of debt instruments, including the risk that our cash flow may not be sufficient to meet our scheduled payments of principal and interest, the risk that we may be unable to refinance our debt (particularly as a result of our failure to renegotiate terms with large numbers of investors) and the risk that our level of indebtedness may increase our vulnerability to economic or industry downturns, placing us at a disadvantage compared to other competitors that are less leveraged.
 Our debt service obligations may also limit our flexibility to anticipate or react to changes in the real estate industry or the business environment generally, including by incurring additional debt to take advantage of attractive opportunities.
 Our failure to comply with the financial and other restrictive covenants in the agreements that govern our indebtedness would constitute an event of default that, unless cured or waived, would result in our failure to service our indebtedness and the foreclosure on the properties securing our obligations.
-Moreover, our reputation could be damaged and/or our business harmed if we are viewed as developing underperforming properties, suffer sustained losses on our investments, default on a significant level of loans or experience significant foreclosure of our properties.
-If any of these risks were to materialize, our business, financial condition and results of operations or the market price of our ADSs could be materially and adversely affected.

 Moreover, if interest rates increase, then so would the interest expense on our unhedged variable rate debt, which would adversely affect our business, financial condition, results of operations and prospects.
 From time to time, we manage our exposure to interest rate risk with interest rate hedge contracts that effectively fix or cap a portion of our variable rate debt.
-As of March 31, 2023 and December 31, 2022, all of our outstanding indebtedness bore fixed interest rates, and therefore none of our indebtedness was hedged with interest rate hedge contracts.
 In addition, we refinance fixed rate debt at times when we believe rates and terms are appropriate.
 Our efforts to manage these exposures may not be successful.
 Our use of interest rate hedge contracts to manage risk associated with interest rate volatility may expose us to additional risks, including a risk that a counterparty to a hedge contract may fail to honor its obligations.
 Developing an effective interest rate risk strategy is complex and no strategy can completely insulate us from risks associated with interest rate fluctuations.
 There can be no assurance that our hedging activities will have the desired beneficial impact on our business, financial condition, results of operations and prospects.
 Termination of interest rate hedge contracts typically involves costs, such as transaction fees or breakage costs.